 Not everyone is who they say they are.
-Don't meet someone in person, share your birthday or address with anyone you just met on the internet or through gaming or an app.
+Don't meet someone in person, share your birthday or address with anyone you just met on the internet, through a gaming platform or an app.

-Shield NC collaborated with the Apex Police Department to create the Service Group and Faith Alliance.
-Alliance members meets monthly to learn about vulnerabilities present in their community and to discuss actions to take to address those vulnerabilities.
+Shield NC collaborated with the Apex Police Department to create the Service Groups and Faith Alliance.
+Alliance members meet monthly to learn about vulnerabilities present in their community and to discuss actions to take to address those vulnerabilities.
 Minimizing vulnerabilities will create a community less susceptible to human trafficking.

 Not everyone in pornography is over age 18, even on mainstream porn sites.
 The industry isn't well regulated.
 Pornography of anyone under the age of 18 is child sex abuse material.
 It is a felony for producing, possessing, or sharing explicit images of a child.

 Shield NC lead an initiative with the Department of Justice and the NC Coalition Against Human Trafficking to bring awareness to the how the COVID-19 pandemic heightens cyber-trafficking risk.

 Help us meet our 2021 goals and shield our community.